Dvorane, Suva Reka: Geography

-The village lies in the valley sides of the Vrela (Sopine, Lešane rivers), on the left tributary of the Topluga, about nine kilometres southeast of Suva Reka.
-It lies in the eastern part of the Prizrenski Podgor župa, at the foot of Rusenica in the Šar Mountains.
-It is directly east of Mušutište.
-The village is between 580-620 metres higher than sea level.
+The village lies in the valley sides of the Vrellë (Sopi, Lleshan rivers), on the left tributary of the Topluga, about nine kilometres southeast of Suharekë.
+It lies in the eastern part of the Prizrenski Podgor, at the foot of Rusenica in the Sharr Mountains.
+It is directly east of Mushtisht.
+The village is between 580 and 620 metres higher than sea level.